 And we see clearly now that it was tailor-made for content marketing on the web.

-There’s a lot that goes into a great marketing story, but what we’re talking about here is the ancient literary workhorse called …
+There’s a lot that goes into a great marketing story, but what we’re talking about here are the ancient literary workhorses called …

 In terms of online content, you want each “scene” to lead your readers deeper and deeper into the movie of your business.

-In this media-cluttered world, your blog, emails, social media outposts, and offline activities have to be undeniably good — but that isn’t enough.
+In this media-cluttered world, your blog, emails, social media posts, and offline activities have to be undeniably good — but that isn’t enough.